vippsas/shopware-plugin/docs/adjust_payments.md

 #### Partial refund

-If you want to refund a part of the captured amount, then you just change the amount you want to and the click `Refund`.
+If you want to refund a part of the captured amount, then you just change the amount and then click `Refund`.
 It will change the Payment Status to `Partial refunded`.

 #### Cancel